 Thinking strategically about where every dollar goes will ensure this funding doesn’t just solve an immediate problem, but also sets your agency up for long-term success.
 Avoid the temptation to spend on non-essential items or to use the funds without a clear budget.
 The goal is to turn a short-term cash infusion into a foundation for sustainable growth.
 A well-managed cash advance can help you break the cycle of financial stress caused by delayed reimbursements.
 By using your cash advance wisely, you can move from simply surviving to truly thriving.
 When you’re ready to put your strategic plan into action, you can get funding to make it happen.

-Assess Your Agency’s Financial Needs
+First, Assess Your Agency’s Financial Needs

 Before you spend a single dollar, take a close look at your agency’s finances.
 Where are the most urgent gaps?
 Is it making payroll on time, paying rent for your office, or stocking up on essential supplies?
 Create a simple list of your most critical expenses and prioritize them.
 This isn’t about complicated accounting; it’s about knowing exactly what you need to keep your doors open and your caregivers happy.
 Having a clear business budget helps you direct the cash advance to the areas where it will make the biggest impact, ensuring every penny works for you.